NoraCodes/sbrain/README.md

 * a read/write stack (FILO) datastructure which must support, at minimum, 256 values.
 Not all of these must be active in memory; however, SBrain programs may assume that they are addressable.
 They must be initially set to zero.
 * a read-only tape datastructure which contains the executable code.
 This code is represented as a list of unsigned integers of, at minimum, six bits in width.
 * a read-only nonreversable tape containing the program's input (note: as this tape is nonreversable and nonwriteable, a function like C's getch() works fine.)
-* a write-only nonreversable tape containing the program's output (note: as this tape is nonreversable and nonwriteable, a function like C's putch() works fine.)
+* a write-only nonreversable tape containing the program's output (note: as this tape is nonreversable and nonreadable, a function like C's putch() works fine.)
 * a read/write register (`data_p`) of enough bits to store a position on the data tape
 * a read/write register (`inst_p`) of enough bits to store a position on the instruction tape
 * a read/write register (`jump_p`) of enough bits to store a position on the instruction tape